wtulloch/Blazor.IndexedDB/README.md

 * Open and upgrade an instance of IndexedDB, creating stores
 * Add and update a record to/in a given store
 * Delete a record from a store
 * Retrieve all records from a given store
 * Retrieve a record/or records from a store by index and value if the index exists
+* Add a new store dynamically

 It does not, at the moment, support aggregate keys, searches using a range and some of the more obscure features of IndexedDB.

+## Change Logs

+### 2019-08-15

+ * Updated to Blazor 3.0.0 preview 7.
+ * Added means to add a new store dynamically.
+ * Added function to get current version and store names of the underlying IndexedDB.
+ * Minor changes.

+### 2019-06-25

+* Upgraded to Blazor 3.0.0 preview 6.

+### 2019-04-21

+* Upgraded to Blazor 0.9.0-preview3-19154-02 (thanks Behnam Emamian).

 ## Using the library

-1. Install the Nuget package TG.Blazor.IndexedDB (```Install-Package TG.Blazor.IndexedDB -Version 0.9.0-beta``)
+1. Install the Nuget package TG.Blazor.IndexedDB (```Install-Package TG.Blazor.IndexedDB -Version 1.0.0-preview``)
 2. create a new instance of DbStore
 3. add one or more store definitions
 4. Inject the created instance of IndexedDbManger into the component or page where you want to use it